aolenevme/gurus-kata-notes/UNCLE_BOB_BLOG.md

 6. [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2011/11/22/Clean-Architecture.html)
 > **No matter how large any one part of the system is, the other parts should be decoupled from it.** This article is the continuation of [Screaming Architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html)
-> and answers to a criticism:
+> and answers to criticism:

 > **First.
 It`s not a rocket science.** For example, you separate the UI from the business rules by passing simple data structures between the two.
 You don’t let your controllers know anything about the business rules.
 > Instead, the controllers unpack the HttpRequest object into a simple vanilla data structure, and then pass that data structure to an interactor object that implements the